 In the menu on the left, select “Subtitles”.

 If the automatic subtitles have already been generated, you should see under the Subtitles section “Published: Automatic” as shown below.

 To edit and correct the automatic subtitles/captions, select “Duplicate and edit”.

 Next select edit timings for an easier workflow.

-Now you can make corrections, split caption sections to improve readability and remove any unnecessary additions.
+Now you can make corrections, and split caption sections to improve readability, and remove any unnecessary additions.